asimpson/mac-webpagetest-server/README.md

 4. Start the agent: `docker run -d -p --network="host" -e "SERVER_URL=http://localhost:4000/work/" -e "LOCATION=Test" -e "SHAPER=none" webpagetest/agent`.
 The only note on running the agent is that on macOS you need to specify the environment variable `SHAPER=none` to avoid traffic-shaping issues.
 Also to surface custom development domains such as `.dev` domains that are defined in `/etc/hosts` on your Mac you'll need to pass those mappings in as well, e.g.
 `--add-host customdomain.dev:localMachineIP`.

-Note: there is also an example docker-compose file (`docker-compose.example.yml`) that demonstrates composing this server image with the official webpagetest/agent.